-Ms. Putnam was born in Wisconsin and began her study of the violin there at age 3.
+Putnam was born in Wisconsin and began her study of the violin there at age 3.
 She made her first appearance in the concert hall at age 9 when she was invited to perform as soloist with the Green Bay Symphony.
-By age 16 she enrolled at Louisiana State University, where she completed both her bachelor and master of music degrees under the guidance of Professor Sally O’Reilly.
+At age 16 she enrolled at Louisiana State University, where she completed both her bachelor’s and Master of Music under the guidance of professor Sally O’Reilly.

-In 1991, while completing her master of music degree with Josef Gingold at Indiana University, Ms. Putnam was appointed concertmaster of the New Orleans Symphony (now the Louisiana Philharmonic Orchestra).
-Her performance of the Tchaikovsky Violin Concerto with the LPO under Maxim Shostakovich was named “Best Classical Performance of the Year” in 1995 by the Times-Picayune.
-Her performance of Vieuxtemps’s Violin Concerto No. 5 with Keith Lockhart and the Boston Pops in May 2001 was greeted with critical acclaim.
+In 1991, while completing her Master of Music with Josef Gingold at Indiana University, Putnam was appointed concertmaster of the New Orleans Symphony (now the Louisiana Philharmonic Orchestra).
+Her performance of the Tchaikovsky Violin Concerto with the LPO under Maxim Shostakovich was named best classical performance of the year in 1995 by the Times-Picayune.
+Her performance of Vieuxtemps’s Violin Concerto No. 5 with Keith Lockhart and the Boston Pops in May 2001 was also greeted with critical acclaim.

-Ms. Putnam is an alumna of the Harvard Business School and she completed the Program for Leadership Development at HBS in February 2021.
+Putnam is an alumna of Harvard Business School where she completed the leadership development program in February 2021.